 - An instructor(s) made an error in calculating the original grade or a similar occurrence.

-- A grading decision was made on some basis other than performance and other than as a penalty for academic dishonesty.
+- A grading decision was made on some basis other than performance and other than as a penalty for academic misconduct.

 - A grading decision was based on standards unreasonably different from those that were applied to other students.